BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

 The actual value varies across approaches depending on the time and country chosen.
 For example, Approach 1 uses the return from government bonds and the inflation rate in Kenya for 2016, while approaches 2, 3, and 4 use the same country's value for 2019.
-This results in discount rates of 9.85% for approaches 1, 5% for approaches 2, 3, and 4.
+This results in discount rates of 9.85% for approach 1, and 5% for approaches 2, 3, and 4.

 ### The currency conversion {.unnumbered}

 <!---
 World Bank regularly updates the PPP conversion factor, GDP.
 Although a new PPP conversion factor is available in 2020, we use the one accessed in June 2019 for compatibility purpose.
 The details about the conversion in the papers are in https://osf.io/q74rh/ the details about the World Bank conversion rates update are written in Appendix I in https://openknowledge.worldbank.org/bitstream/handle/10986/33623/9781464815300.pdf?sequence=4&isAllowed=y